kaonone/POC-polkadai-bridge/README.md

 6. Transfer some DAI from our chain to your Ethereum account.

 It should be pretty obvious from this point.
-If you hit some problems, please feel free to file an issue!
+If you hit any problems, please feel free to file an issue!

 <pre>
 ├── bridge